unsaved/sn-developer/README.md

               Details about that below).
 * **Update Set**  This contains the instance-side service to support script uploading, and settings to accommodate ES6 client scripting and tinymce linting, as much as possible.
-              The component scriptlets are available in the "resources" subdirectory.
+              The implementation component scriptlets are available in the "resources" subdirectory.

 ## Installation
 To install globally (accessible to all npm projects):